Momčilo Vukotić: Coaching career

 Vukotić became a coach in 1988.
 From 1988 to 1999 he coached FK Partizan, Panionios, Apollon Limassol, Nea Salamis Famagusta FC, Ethnikos Achna FC.
 As a coach of the Cypriot team Ethnikos, the team finished in the fourth position in the Cypriot Championship, the best position that the club achieved in its history.
-He became the assistant coach of Yugoslavia, but he failed to qualify his team to the 2002 FIFA World Cup, because of one point less than the second Slovenia, Yugoslavia remained third.
+He became the assistant coach of Yugoslavia in Dejan Savićević's staff, but failed to qualify to the 2002 FIFA World Cup, because of one point less than the second Slovenia, Yugoslavia remained third.

 After Yugoslavia, he continued working as a national team coach, this time for Cyprus and his team finished 4th in the 2004 UEFA European Football Championship qualifying, collecting eight points and some criticism began for Vukotić.
 The bad beginning for the 2006 FIFA World Cup qualification where at the first five matches, Cyprus won only one point – and that in a home tie match against Faroe Islands – was enough for him to resign as a coach.

 He has been in charge at FC Farul Constanța since January 2006.
 Under his guidance Farul reached the semi-finals of the Romanian Cup, finished 7th in the Romanian First Division (then known as Divizia A, now known as Liga 1) and most important reached the 3rd Round of the UEFA Intertoto Cup losing to AJ Auxerre (4–1 away and winning at home 1–0).
 This was the second entry in the European Cups for Farul.
 Several players from Farul accused Vukotić of using an ineffective defensive style.
 Vukotić main objective for the 2006–07 season was to qualify for Europe next year, but he was released early on into the season after some poor results.

 In October 2006, he became the head coach of PAOK, but got released in January 2007.
 In January 2011, he became the coach of Panserraikos.

 He was the director of the FK Partizan Academy from 2012 to 2015 and the president from 2015 to 2017.